-7. Circuit Champion Awards
+7. World Champion Awards

 - a.
-The Circuit Championship will be awarded to the contestant in each individual event that earns the highest cumulative points in that event for the rodeo year, inclusive of Finals Rodeo Day Money. - b.
-The Circuit Team Championship will be awarded to the contestants who earn the highest cumulative points in that team event and position for the rodeo year, inclusive of Finals Rodeo Day Money.
-Awards will be awarded to the top two (2) Team Ropers, top three (3) Wild Drag contestants, and the top two (2) contestants in Steer Decorating and Goat Dressing. - c.
-The Circuit All-Around Champion Cowboy and Cowgirl will be awarded to the contestants that earn the highest cumulative points in their combined events for the rodeo year inclusive of Finals Rodeo day money.
-To qualify for this category, the contestant must have competed in at least one (1) event from each category and placed in at least one (1) event from each category during the rodeo year.
+The World Championship will be awarded to the contestant in each individual event that earns the highest cumulative total in that event for the rodeo year, inclusive of Finals Rodeo. - b.
+The World Team Championship will be awarded to the contestants who earn the highest cumulative total in that team event and position for the rodeo year, inclusive of Finals Rodeo.
+Awards will be awarded to the top two (2) Team Ropers, top three (3) Wild Drag contestants, and the top two (2) contestants in Steer Decorating and Goat Dressing.

+c.
+The World All-Around Champion Cowboy and Cowgirl will be awarded to the contestants that earn the highest cumulative total in their combined events for the rodeo year, inclusive of Finals Rodeo.
+To qualify for this category, the contestant must have competed in three (3) of the four (4) categories of events and placed first through eighth (1st through 8th) in two (2) of those categories during the year.